richmahn/en_tn/mal/front/intro.md

 #### Who wrote the Book of Malachi? ####

-The prophet named Malachi brought these messages from Yahweh to the Jews.
+The prophet named Malachi wrote these messages from Yahweh to the Jews.
 However, since "Malachi" means "my messenger," it is possible that this was a title for this prophet.
 If so, his real name is not known to us.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What was meant by the day of Yahweh? ####

-The expression "the day of Yahweh" has various meanings in the Old Testament, but it always means a day or a time in which Yahweh acted in some manner.
-For Malachi, the day of the Yahweh meant the future time when Yahweh would judge his people and also rescue them from their own sins and from their enemies.
+Malachi spoke about "the day" several times.
+This is the same as "the day of Yahweh."
+In the Book of Malachi this expression referred when Yahweh would Yahweh would judge his people.
+He would remove those who are wicked and be a blessing to those who trusted in him.
 (See: [[rc://en/tw/dict/bible/kt/dayofthelord]] and [[rc://en/tw/dict/bible/kt/sin]])